 “Our findings suggest that creative people may have a genetic predisposition toward thinking differently, which, when combined with other harmful biological or environmental factors, could lead to mental illness,” Robert A. Power of the Institute of Psychiatry, Psychology, and Neuroscience at King’s College London.

-In closing, for those diagnosed with the disorder, it could be argued that the creative and highly intelligent individuals are sacrificed on the alter of “normalcy” by way of the pharmaceutical industry.
+In closing, for those diagnosed with the disorder, it could be argued that the creative and highly intelligent individuals are sacrificed on the altar of “normalcy” by way of the pharmaceutical industry.
 Are we doing a disservice to the arts by medicating our geniuses to a state of mental mediocrity?

 Sound off in the comments and share this article with friends and family by clicking the button below!